Visitors from Russia

 On August 3rd Eric and Irena took off from Torino Aeritalia Airport and flew in the direction of Aosta and then climbing up to the higest peaks in the Alps.
 Getting higher in the mountains, it became very difficult because of the low cloud base on the Italian side of the Alps and frequent downdrafts.

-With the goal airport made with ease, Eric and Irena Raymond detoured to the Aletsch Glacier and high mountains behind it - the top of Switzerland, the Jungfrau, Eiger and Mönch. ''Flying at 4000 m we could easily continue to Interlaken, Bern, Lucerne or Zürich, but we followed our original plan to land in Münster, so we started a long descend into the deep valley.
+With the goal airport made with ease, Eric and Irena Raymond detoured to the Aletsch Glacier and high mountains behind it – the top of Switzerland, the Jungfrau, Eiger and Mönch. ”Flying at 4000 m we could easily continue to Interlaken, Bern, Lucerne or Zürich, but we followed our original plan to land in Münster, so we started a long descend into the deep valley.” commented Irena Raymond, the second pilot of the Sunseeker Duo. ”Going to the north can be a goal for our next flight to Switzerland.” she added.

 The distance, Eric and Irena Raymond flew when crossing the Alps, was 384 km and the maximum altitude they reached was 4090 m.
-The battery pack was completely charged after they landed.
+The battery pack was completely charged before landing.

 More photos in the SmugMug gallery: https://solar-flight.smugmug.com/Sunseeker-Duo-Crossing-Alps/